jamesdamillington/KeyMethodsInGeography/README.md

 # Example Simulation and Reduced Complexity Models for NetLogo
-Online resources for chapter on _Simulation and Reduced Complexity Models_ in Clifford _et al._ (2016) [_Key Methods in Geography_](https://uk.sagepub.com/en-gb/eur/key-methods-in-geography/book242938)
+Online resources for the chapter on _Simulation and Reduced Complexity Models_ in Clifford _et al._ (2016) [_Key Methods in Geography_](https://uk.sagepub.com/en-gb/eur/key-methods-in-geography/book242938)

-Model code can be run in [NetLogo](http://ccl.northwestern.edu/netlogo/), a programmable modeling environment for agent-based and multi-agent modelling.
+The model code provided here can be run in [NetLogo](http://ccl.northwestern.edu/netlogo/), a programmable environment for agent-based and multi-agent modelling.
 The NetLogo application can [downloaded](http://ccl.northwestern.edu/netlogo/download.shtml) and installed on your computer to run models offline, or you can run models online via [NetLogo Web](http://www.netlogoweb.org/launch).
 To get started with NetLogo, before interacting with the models mentioned in the chapter text, explore [the tutorials that are available for NetLogo](https://ccl.northwestern.edu/netlogo/docs/).

 Once you understand the basics of how to interact with NetLogo you can try the models mentioned in the chapter text.
 First, you will need to download the model code files.
 You can download files individually from the links below (e.g. on Windows right-click then 'Save As'), or download all model files at once by clicking the green 'Code' button above, then Download ZIP (unzip once the zip file has downloaded).